-Real education, real answers — for every texture, type, and length.
-Built by the barbers and stylists who see it all, every day.
+Real education for every texture, type, and length — written by the barbers and stylists who see it all, every day.

 Stop guessing and start knowing.
 8 questions.
 Your actual hair type, care routine, and what to ask your barber or stylist at your next appointment.